strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 Speed Camera Dataset lists more than one camera for an address or zipcode.
 I was interested to understand why did some Zip codes have more number of cameras than others.
 Also, how many cameras were in operation between 2015-18 and whether any changes in the number of cameras has an impact on the number of violations.

 I first created a calculated field to count the distinct number of cameras.
 Tableau lets users create a calculated field by clicking on the field and selecting "Calculated Field" option from the drop-down menu.
-A formula can then be entered is the dialog box and Tableau lets users know if the formula is correct and can be applied.
+A formula can then be entered in the dialog box and Tableau lets users know if the formula is correct and can be applied.
 I used the formula in the image below which is similar to COUNT (DISTINCT *) in MySQL.

 ![](CalcField.png)